Skip to content

 Terre des Hommes and PRO ASYL: Protect children, don't lock them away!

-On October 9, the Bundestag held its first plenary discussion on the implementation of the reform of the Common European Asylum System (CEAS) in Germany (first reading).
-Among other things, the plan is to increase restrictions on the freedom and deprivation of liberty for refugees.
-Under certain circumstances, children could also be detained or housed in detention-like conditions.
+On October 9, the German Bundestag debated the implementation of the reform of the Common European Asylum System (CEAS) in Germany for the first time in plenary session (first reading).
+Among other things, the plans include stricter restrictions on freedom and deprivation of liberty for refugees.
+Under certain conditions, children could also be detained or placed in conditions similar to those of detention.

 Terre des Hommes , PRO ASYL, and other organizations protested in front of the Brandenburg Gate.
 With a larger-than-life teddy bear standing behind a fence, the organizations called on members of the German Bundestag to respect children's and human rights when implementing the CEAS reform.

-"It's clear to us: refugee children must be protected and not locked away," says Annika Schlingheider, refugee and migration officer at Terre des Hommes .
-"Refugee children need a safe and child-friendly environment for their development and health, opportunities to play, access to school, and age-appropriate support.
-This isn't possible in remote, partially closed facilities or even in detention."
+“For us, it’s clear: Refugee children must be protected and not locked away,” says Annika Schlingheider, advisor for refugees and migration at Terre des Hommes .
+“Refugee children need a safe and child-friendly environment for their development and health, opportunities to play, access to school, and age-appropriate support.
+This is not possible in remote, partially closed facilities or even in detention.”

-"The implementation of the CEAS reform threatens a massive expansion of detention for people seeking protection in Germany – even children could be imprisoned.
+“The implementation of the CEAS reform threatens a massive expansion of detention for asylum seekers in Germany – even children could be imprisoned.
 New closed centers could also become a reality if members of parliament do not intervene to correct this.
-We urgently appeal to the members of parliament: Do not simply wave through the CEAS amendment law, but ensure that the reform in Germany is compliant with human rights," demands Wiebke Judith, legal policy spokesperson for PRO ASYL.
+We urgently appeal to the members of parliament: Do not simply rubber-stamp the CEAS adaptation law, but ensure that the reform is implemented in Germany in a way that complies with human rights,” demands Wiebke Judith, legal policy spokesperson for PRO ASYL.